 In this post I will show you how to transform a plain pair of shoes into your own unique creation using just paint, paper and glue.
-Shoe decoupage is an advanced technique and this project will take you 4-6 hours.
+This project will take you 4-6 hours from start to finish.

 Tools and materials:

-- An old pair of shoes: leather or plastic work best, avoid suede or fabric.
+- An old pair of shoes: leather works best, avoid suede or fabric

 - A couple of medium-size flat paint brushes, an old kabuki brush